WsCandy/zRSv2/README.md

-zRS - Responsive Slider - v2.6.3
+zRS - Responsive Slider - v2.6.4
 ===

-2.6.3 Update
+2.6.4 Update
 ---

-Fixed a bug that involved the slider trying to transition when there was only one slide.
+Bug fix - Current slide calculations got confused when sliding by multiple slides, this has now been fixed which in turn fixed pager markings being skewed by bad calculations.

 Basic Implementation:
 ---